Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 In cases of chronic respiratory problems, mullein is good combined with mulberry bark, cowslip root, elecampane, sweet violet, anise, or thyme.
 Mullein is considered a mild sedative and an excellent expectorant.
 When using mullein to treat coughs due to colds, combine with horehound and lobelia.
 Mullein is also good for treating burns because of its high mucilage content.

-When using in tea form, use one cup of water to two teaspoons of dried, crumbled leaf and flowers.
+When using in tea form, use one cup of water to two teaspoons of dried, crumbled leaf and/or flowers.
 Steep fifteen minutes and then strain through a fine clothe.
 Drink three to four cups per day.
 As with all herbs, many doses throughout the day are best.

 American Indians use mullein to promote sweating.
 This property can be utilized when treating feverish chills.